dswenn/dswenn.github.io/library.md

 53. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane
 54. The Intergalactic Design Guide: Harnessing the Creative Potential of Social Design by Cheryl Heller
 55. The Art of Innovation by Tom Kelley
+56. The Whole Earth Discipline by Stewart Brand

 ## Currently Reading
 56. The Circular Economy – A User’s Guide by Walter R. Stahel (26%)
-57. The Earth Discipline by Stewart Brand (20%)

 ## Reading List